Barczewo: Name

 The German name of the town ("Wartenburg") has its origins from the town of Wartenburg (Elbe).
-In Polish the town was known historically as Wartembork, Wartenberg, Wartenbergk, Wathberg, Bartenburg, Warperc, Wasperc, Wartbór or Wartbórz.
+In Polish the town was known historically mostly as Wartembork, but also as Wartenberg, Wartenbergk, Wathberg, Bartenburg, Warperc, Wasperc, Wartbór or Wartbórz.

-In the aftermath of World War II, the town was transferred from Germany back to Poland.
-Commission for the Determination of Place Names decided to change the town's name.
+In the aftermath of World War II, the town was transferred from Germany once again to Poland.
+The Commission for the Determination of Place Names decided to change the town's name.
 It was briefly named Nowowiejsk, after local composer Feliks Nowowiejski, in September 1946.
 In December that year the Commission settled on another name, Barczewo, honouring Polish national activist who fought against Prussian oppression of Poles in Warmia, Walenty Barczewski (1865–1928).